Tylan Wallace: Professional career

+Baltimore Ravens

 Wallace was selected by the Baltimore Ravens in the fourth round, 131st overall, of the 2021 NFL draft.
 He signed his four-year rookie contract on May 14, 2021.
 Wallace was used mostly on special teams during the 2021 season, although he did have one start that year, recording a catch for 18 yards in a 21–41 Week 16 loss to the Cincinnati Bengals.

 On December 3, 2022, Wallace was placed on injured reserve.
 He was activated on January 7, 2023.
 Wallace returned to injured reserve with a hamstring injury on January 14.

 On September 25, 2023, Wallace was placed on injured reserve after suffering a hamstring injury in Week 3.
 He was activated on October 28.

 On December 10, 2023, subbing for an injured Devin Duvernay, he ran a punt back 76 yards for the game-winning touchdown in overtime to beat the Los Angeles Rams 37–31.
 This was also his first career touchdown.
 Wallace, who had never returned a punt prior to the game, was named the AFC Special Teams Player of the Week for the game-winning play.

 On November 7, 2024, Wallace had an 84-yard receiving touchdown against the Bengals.
 It was his first career receiving touchdown along with it being the longest touchdown pass in Lamar Jackson’s career.
 Wallace finished the game with 3 receptions for a career high 115 yards and a touchdown as the Ravens won 35-34.

 Wallace re-signed with the Ravens on March 17, 2025.
+On September 14, Wallace scored his first and only touchdown of the season on a 15-yard pass from Lamar Jackson against the Cleveland Browns.
+He made 14 appearances (including two starts) for Baltimore, recording four receptions for 45 yards and one touchdown.

+Cleveland Browns

+On March 18, 2026, Wallace signed a one-year contract with the Cleveland Browns.